thesunchaser/TheSunchaser.Mars/README.md

 # TheSunchaser.Mars
 Mars Rover Project

 This project contains a simple implementation of the Mars Rover coding test.

+The project is currently "headless" and requires a front end application.
+Otherwise use Visual Studio Test to execute the RoverServiceTests.ParseInputTest.

 The test brief is as follows: